SteveSmith16384/SteveTech1/readme.md

 ## TECHNICAL OVERVIEW
 * The code is designed so that as much identical code as possible is run on both the client and the server.
 * Have a look in the /docs folder for various notes on specific aspects of the game.
+* Network communication (which uses Kryonet) works on Messages, which are serialized classes (POJOs) containing the required information.

 ## DEBUGGING